Church Bell Sounds Effects From Germany

-In the old town of Biberach, Baden-Württemberg, Germany there is the “Simultankirche” St. Martin and Maria church.
-This church is by both the Protestant and Catholic community since 1548!
-Built between 1320 and 1370 as a three-nave pillar basilica is the oldest and largest church in the city.
-A new architect continued the work around 1340 and added the mighty facade tower to the market square.
+In the old town of Biberach, Baden-Württemberg in Germany there is the “Simultankirche” St. Martin and Maria church.
+This church is by both the Protestant and Catholic since 1548!
+It was built between 1320 and 1370 as a three-nave pillar basilica and is the oldest and tallest church in the city.
+In 1340, a new architect continued the work by adding the mighty facade tower to the market square.

-From the grand tower, you can listen to six bells that three were poured from a local foundry in 1584.
-The others were made in 1962, in 1663 and in 1624.
-It sounds festive, glorious and the sound character is quite pleasant in comparison to many other church bells in the same age.
+From the grand tower, you can listen to six bells (three were created by a local foundry in 1584.)
+The others were made in 1624, 1663, and 1962.
+The sound of the bells is quite glorious and festive compared to many other church bells in the same age.

 If you curious, read below about each bell’s name and weight:

 Bell 1: Elferin (h°)

 Hear more church bells we’ve recorded from our library Church Bell Sounds from Antibes, Franc

 Our recordings are provided as wav files and can be used with Logic Pro, Cubase, Nuendo, Ableton, Pro Tools, Reaper, Audacity, Adobe or any other audio/video editing software!

 The library tracks are recorded in 96 kHz 24 bit which gives you all the flexibility you need.

 Since we embedded these files with rich metadata like file description & keywords you are able to quickly find the sounds.
 We suggest using professional audio management tools like Soundly, Soundminer, Basehead or Sound Grinder.